 Ian Carter worked as an ornithologist for Natural England and its predecessors for over 25 years, focussing especially on birds of prey, reintroductions and bird licensing.
 He is an avid collector of bird monographs and wrote one on the Red Kite, which was revised and republished in 2007.
 He has contributed to numerous papers and popular articles on bird conservation, and has been a member of the BB editorial board since 1998.

 Mark Holling has been a keen birder since primary school and a reader of BB since 1980.
-A Director of BB since 2011, he joined the Editorial Panel in 2013 and has a particular interest in the status and distribution of birds.
-He has contributed to and being involved in the preparation and publication of two local bird atlases in his home area of southeast Scotland.
-Although originally employed in IT, since 2006 Mark has been Secretary of the Rare Breeding Birds Panel, and writes the Panel reports published annually in BB.
+A Director of BB since 2011, he joined the Editorial Panel in 2013 (chair since 2016).
+Mark has a particular interest in the status and distribution of birds and has contributed to and being involved in the preparation and publication of two local bird atlases in his home area of southeast Scotland.
+From 2006 to April 2020 Mark was Secretary of the Rare Breeding Birds Panel, writing 17 of the Panel’s reports published annually in BB.
 He remains a member of the RBBP as voluntary archivist.
 But now safely retired, he is more likely to be found cycling the lanes of East Lothian looking for birds but continues his involvement with BTO surveys, the Forth Seabird Group (especially tern monitoring), counting Rock Pipits and working on his Lothian List.

 Martin Collinson cut his birding teeth as a teenager in North Wales, and subsequently in the Cambridge Bird Club.
 He has been an editorial board member for BB since 1998 and is an associate editor of Ibis.
 He is a former Chairman of BOURC and was the Convenor of its Taxonomic Subcommittee.
 He lives on the coast near Aberdeen and can usually be found staring into the sycamores trying to add Icterine Warbler to his patch list.